OutSystems/docs-howtos/src/infrastructure/reverse-proxy/reverse-proxy-config.md

     **Values:** `X-Forwarded-Proto: https`

     **Default:** (none)

+    Alternatively, in the Factory Configuration app (available from the Forge), enter ``X-Forwarded-Proto: https`` in the HTTPS Detection Header.

 Additionally, make sure the IP address of the reverse proxy is configured in the Trusted proxy addresses in **Service Center** (Administration > Security > Network Security).
 Ensure that the server is not enforcing HTTPS Security in the internal communications.